zama-ai/concrete/frontends/concrete-python/examples/tfhers/README.md

-# TFHE-rs Compatibility Example
+# TFHE-rs Interoperability Example

-This is the full execution for the example explained in the [TFHE-rs Compatibility Guide](../../../../docs/guides/tfhers) (use case 1).
+This is the full execution for the example explained in the [TFHE-rs Interoperability Guide](../../../../docs/guides/tfhers) (use case 1).
 You can find the TFHE-rs code [here](../../tests/tfhers-utils/src/main.rs), while the Python code is under this direcotry [here](example.py).
 Both are CLI tools, so that we can execute the example step by step.
 You can refer to the code at every step to see how it's implemented.

 ## Make tmpdir